These notes are to help those who would like to

 spare dates.
 The only regional teams allowed to enter are,

-The FA Cup has now reached the fifth round stage
+The FA Cup has now reached the sixth round

 The League Cup (Taça Allianz) is played